natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: F_x=\rho g \frac{1}{12 \pi}NdC_d \frac{k}{\tanh kh}H^3
    :label: Fx

 Neglecting non-linear processes associated with wave propagation, this equation is only valid for emergent vegetation.
-Consequently, we added the coefficient :math:`\alpha` to approximate the effects of vegetation on the wave setup when it is submerged.
-This approximation over-estimates the reduction in wave setup caused by submerged vegetation compared to what we would obtained if we had adopted a non-linear wave theory to estimate :math:`F_x`.
-However, for our intents and purposes, this approximation is much faster and simpler to adopt.
+Consequently, the coefficient :math:`\alpha` is added to approximate the effects of vegetation on the wave setup when it is submerged.
+This approximation over-estimates the reduction in wave setup caused by submerged vegetation compared to what would be obtained if a non-linear wave theory to estimate :math:`F_x` were adopted.
+However, this approximation is much faster and simpler to adopt.

-Once we have obtained values of wave setup in the absence of vegetation, we estimate a proportionality coefficient :math:`\beta` between the empirical estimate of wave setup and the value of the modeled wave setup at the shoreline :math:`\overline{\eta}_{Shore}`:
+Once a value of wave setup in the absence of vegetation (or change in habitat footprint due in a future scenario) has been obtained, a proportionality coefficient :math:`\beta` between the empirical estimate of wave setup and the value of the modeled wave setup at the shoreline :math:`\overline{\eta}_{Shore}` is computed:

 .. math:: \beta=\frac{\overline{\eta}_{shore}}{0.35m\sqrt{H_oL_o}}
    :label: CorrFactor

-Based on the modeled value of the wave setup at the shoreline in the presence of vegetation, :math:`\overline{\eta}_{Shore}^{v}`, we estimate the hypothetical offshore wave height :math:`H_p` that would have achieved the same modeled setup, assuming that the value of the coefficient :math:`\beta` is the same:
+Based on the modeled value of the wave setup at the shoreline in the presence of vegetation, :math:`\overline{\eta}_{Shore}^{v}`, the hypothetical offshore wave height :math:`H_p` that would have achieved the same modeled setup is computed, assuming that the value of the coefficient :math:`\beta` is the same:

 .. math:: H_p=\frac{1}{L_o}\left (\frac{\overline{\eta}_{Shore}^{v}}{0.35m}  \right )^2
    :label: HpVeg

-In cases when the effects of vegetation are so pronounced that :math:`\overline{\eta}_{Shore}^{v}` is negative, we assume that :math:`H_p=0`.
+In cases when the effects of vegetation are so pronounced that :math:`\overline{\eta}_{Shore}^{v}` is negative, it is assumed that :math:`H_p=0`.

-Finally, to estimate the amount of runup at the shoreline in the presence of natural habitats, we replace :math:`H_o` in Equation :eq:`R2Stockdon` by the value of the hypothetical offshore wave height :math:`H_p` in the wave setup and wave-induced swash terms:
+Finally, to estimate the amount of runup at the shoreline in the presence of natural habitats, :math:`H_o` is replaced in Equation :eq:`R2Stockdon` by the value of the hypothetical offshore wave height :math:`H_p` in the wave setup and wave-induced swash terms:

 .. math:: R_2=1.1 \left(0.35 m \sqrt {H_p L_o} +0.5\sqrt{0.563m^2H_p L_o+0.004H_o L_o } \right )
    :label: RnpCorr

-where the last term is left untouched because, as mentioned earlier, we assumed that long waves are not affected by the presence of natural habitats.
-Similarly, we did not change the value of the offshore wavelength :math:`L_o` because we assumed that peak wave period is not affected by the presence of natural habitats.
+where the last term is left untouched because, as mentioned earlier, it has been assumed that long waves are not affected by the presence of natural habitats.
+Similarly, the value of the offshore wavelength :math:`L_o` is not changed because it has been assumed that peak wave period is not affected by the presence of natural habitats.

-From the value of runup at the shoreline, we estimate the amount of beach erosion based on the management action that you have specified.
+From the value of runup at the shoreline, the amount of beach retreat (sandy berm) or volumetric sediment loss (mud) erosion based on the management action that you have specified.
 Sandy beaches are eroded during storms and generally build back during periods of fair weather.
 The amount of shoreline erosion is a function of the elevations of sand berm and dunes in the backshore, the wave height and period during the storm, the length of the storm and the total water level elevation during the storm.

 As mentioned earlier, the total water level during the storm is a function of the storm surge elevation, wave runup elevation, the tide stage during the storm and any super-elevation of the water surface caused by large-scale oceanic processes (e.g. El Nino).
-In the model, we only require storm surge elevation values as input and we compute the amount of runup for the different management actions that you want to evaluate from Equation :eq:`R2Stockdon`.
-Consequently, it is important that you adjust your bathymetry profile to any other water surface elevation difference that you want to evaluate in our model.
+In the model, a storm surge elevation value is required as input and as well as offshore (starting) wave height and period.
+From these inputs forcing inputs, the model computes the amount of runup for the different management actions that users wish to evaluate from Equation :eq:`R2Stockdon`.
+Consequently, it is important that users adjust the bathymetry profile to any other water surface elevation difference that they wish to evaluate in the model.
+For example, if the user is interested in investigating wave inundation and erosion at high tide, the elevation of high tide should be added to the value of the surge for a given storm.

-We estimate the amount of sandy beach erosion during a storm :math:`E_s` following the model proposed by Kriebel and Dean (1993):
+The distance of sandy beach retreat during a storm :math:`E_s` is estimated following the model proposed by Kriebel and Dean (1993):

 .. math:: E_s=-\frac{1}{2} (1-\cos \alpha) E_{\infty}
    :label: Rfinal